Tiwi Designs: Designs

 Tiwi Designs began with a series of woodblock prints produced in a small room under the Catholic Presbytery in Nguiu in 1968.
 These were produced by young artists Bede Tungatalum and Giovanni Tipungwuti with aid from Madeline Clear, the local art teacher.
 By 1969 these designs were being transferred to silkscreens, which remains a central medium for Tiwi artists and designers.
 The art centre was officially incorporated as an association in 1980.

 Exhibitions

 Tiwi Designs’ first exhibition was held in 1971 at the Sebert Gallery in Sydney.
 Another Sydney exhibition, at the Hogarth Galleries in 1980, was greeted with coverage in Vogue magazine, the Sydney Morning Herald and the ABC evening news.
 Within one year of this exhibition, a number of documentaries were made about the Tiwi Islands, Tiwi Tours was started and the turnover of Tiwi Designs increased tenfold from around $30,000 to $300,000 per annum.

-Current

-The art centre today produces screen printed fabrics, ochre paintings on bark and canvas, ironwood carvings, ceramics, bronze and glass sculptures and limited edition prints.
+In 2015, the art centre produced screen printed fabrics, ochre paintings on bark and canvas, ironwood carvings, ceramics, bronze and glass sculptures and limited edition prints.